Gouki83/KintaroSnes-Rock64/README.md

-This repository contains two simple files that will enable the LED and buttons on the Kintaro SNES case for the Pine64 ROCK64 Board
+This repository contains two simple files that will enable the LED, FAN, and Power/Reset buttons on the:
+- Kintaro SNES case with Pine64 ROCK64 Board
+- ROSHAMBO Super Famicom case for the Pine64 ROCK64 and ROCKPRO64 Boards

-Here is information about the Kintaro SNES Case (Meant for a RPI): https://www.kintaro.co/products/super-kintaro-kuma-system
+Here is information about the Kintaro SNES Case (Meant for a RPI, works for Rock64!): https://www.kintaro.co/products/super-kintaro-kuma-system

-Here is information about the Rock64: https://www.pine64.org/?page_id=7147
+Here is information about the Roshambo Super Famicom case: https://www.cloudmedia.com/?product=roshambo-retro-gaming-case Here is information about the Rock64: https://www.pine64.org/rock64/ Here is information about the RockPro64: https://www.pine64.org/rockpro64/

 PRE-REQS